thomasflorentin/mairiesamois/htdocs/wp-content/plugins/disable-gutenberg/readme.txt

 **Why does Classic Editor plugin have way more users?**

 Because it is being promoted by the Gutenberg developers and the "official" plugin for replacing Gutenberg.
 That's fine, but understand that Disable Gutenberg functions the same way AND provides way more features and settings.
-FWIW, I use Disable Gutenberg on my sites Perishable Press, DigWP.com, Plugin Planet, and many others.
+FWIW, I use Disable Gutenberg on my own sites Perishable Press, DigWP.com, Plugin Planet, and many others.
 100% solid.

 **Template exclusions not working?**